heroesofabenez/game/INSTALL.md

 in /.htaccess and (optionally) set up a virtual host.
 ### NGINX
-If you have NGINX, you (currenty) have to do all server configuration by yourself.
+If you have NGINX, you (currently) have to do all server configuration by yourself.
 ### General
-It is adviced to install the game to server's root and use localhost, <yourcomputername>, or hoa.local as server's name.
+It is advised to install the game to server's root and use localhost, <yourcomputername>, or hoa.local as server's name.
 If you wish to use your computer's name or in general something not previously mentioned, add the name to app/config/local.neon to section hoa - devServers as element of array:

 ```
 hoa: